nbehrnd/bader_article/readme.md

 ## update summary

-- 2024-09-03 Tue: a comment by Brad Richardson regarding interfaces considered as sufficiently different (section 18.3) is added.
+- 2024-09-03 Tue: a comment by Brad Richardson regarding when interfaces are considered as sufficiently different (section 18.3) is added.